 Search Results Anatomy: The SERP Snippet

-An organic hit in Google search results usually looks like this:
+An organic result in the Google search results usually looks like this:

-- Favicon : this small logo, also known as a favicon after its file name, helps the searcher to quickly recognise your brand in the results.
+- Favicon: This small logo, also known as a favicon after its file name, helps the searcher quickly recognise your brand in the results.

-- URL : the URL or excerpts of the URL of the hit.
-Google now also often shows the navigation / breadcrumb structure of the site here.
+- URL: The URL or excerpts of the URL of the result.
+Google now also often shows the navigation/breadcrumb structure of the site here.

 - Title: The title of the page is taken from the <title> tag of the web page.
 Google cuts off titles that are too long and sometimes rearranges the order of individual words.
 However, it is rare for Google to completely rewrite the title.

-For most search terms, the proportion of mobile searches is now higher than the proportion of desktop searches, so that optimisation of display on the mobile phone is an option.
+For most search terms, the proportion of mobile searches is now higher than the proportion of desktop searches, so you should optimise the display especially for the mobile view.